top of page

 3) Filing a Uniform Complaint

-At any time during the site resolution process, students or parent/guardians may file a Uniform Complaint Form, which can be obtained from the Saratoga Union School District District Office.
-You may access information on how to file a Uniform Complaint at the following link (see “Uniform Complaint Procedures”): http://www.gamutonline.net/district/saratoga/PolicyCategoryList/2332/1
+You may access information on how to file a Uniform Complaint at the following link (see “Uniform Complaint Procedures”): https://www.cde.ca.gov/re/cp/uc/index.asp

 bottom of page